How Do You Find The Period Of A Trig Function

 Trigonometric functions are periodic, meaning their values repeat at regular intervals.
 The period of a trigonometric function is the length of one complete cycle, the interval over which the function's graph completes one full repetition.
 Understanding the period is crucial for analyzing and predicting the behavior of these functions in various applications, from modeling oscillations to understanding wave phenomena.

 The period of a trigonometric function is the horizontal distance it takes for the function to complete one full cycle before repeating.
-It's the x-value interval where the graph starts repeating its pattern.
-For example, if a sine wave completes one full up-and-down motion between 0 and 2π, its period is 2π.
+On the flip side, it's the x-value interval where the graph starts repeating its pattern.
+Take this: if a sine wave completes one full up-and-down motion between 0 and 2π, its period is 2π.
 This concept is vital for understanding how these functions model cyclical events in the real world.

 Fundamental Periods: Sine, Cosine, and Tangent